-Why .NET is our go-to development stack.
+Why .NET Core is our go-to for software development.
 We all have favourites but ours is also the best.

 Microsoft .NET is a framework encompasing multiple programming languages, libraries and tools for developing software. .NET is the best choice for building robust, maintainable and scalable software for business applications. .NET enjoys wide community support and with .NET Core we can write cross platform applications that run on Linux, Windows and MacOS.

 There are multiple programming languages available for working with the .NET Framework.
 Our language of choice is C#, which we use whenever we are developing .NET applications.
 We use C# because it's feature-rich and enjoys the widest community support for languages in the .NET family.
 We use C# to write good software quickly, and to ensure that our code base may be maintained by other developers.